 The University is committed to standards of conduct that clearly prohibit the unlawful possession, use or distribution of drugs and alcohol by students and employees on University property or as any part of the University's activities.
-The University will impose sanctions on students and employees consistent with Guam and federal laws and consistent with the Code of Student Conduct, the Student Disciplinary Hearings Procedure, the Personnel Rules and Regulations (Classified Service Employees), the Agreement Between the University of Guam Board of Regents and the Faculty Union, American Federation of Teachers Local 6282, and the Agreement Between the University of Guam Board of Regents and the Iniversity of Guam Board of Regents and Guam Federation of Teachers Local 1581, Maintenance and Custodial Employees.
+The University will impose sanctions on students and employees consistent with Guam and federal laws and consistent with the Code of Student Conduct, the Student Disciplinary Hearings Procedure, the Personnel Rules and Regulations (Classified Service Employees), the Agreement Between the University of Guam Board of Regents and the Faculty Union, American Federation of Teachers Local 6282, and the Agreement Between the University of Guam Board of Regents and Guam Federation of Teachers Local 1581, Maintenance and Custodial Employees.
 These sanctions will include penalties up to and including expulsion or termination of contract and referral for prosecution for violations of the University's standards of conduct.